Teejoshua/Teejoshua-3-Tier-Application-Terraform-AWS-Project/README.md

 # Terraform to provision AWS resources

-## Provisioning a three-tier acrchitecture resources using terraform
+## Provisioning a three-tier architecture resources using terraform

 - The diagram below shows resources that should be provisioned using terraform